 Completed or partially-completed tertiary studies

 If you have gained admission to another university and/or partially completed a university degree, you may use this as entry into our degree courses.
 You need an appropriate record of achievement from an approved university.

 You may also be eligible for some advanced standing (credit transfer) from subjects completed.
 Documents must be accompanied by an official English translation if they were produced in another language.

 How to apply

 Thinking about studying at UOW Batemans Bay?
-Direct applications generally close on the September 30th, however late applications will be considered if places allow.
 Follow the steps below and remember we are here to help at any step during the application process.

-For all other courses, complete the online application form, attach scanned copies of certified documents such as certificates, results from previous courses and proof of citizenship.
+For all other courses, mature age students can complete the online application form, attach scanned copies of certified documents such as certificates, results from previous courses and proof of citizenship.

-You may make an appointment with our staff to certify your documents and submit your forms.
+You may make an appointment with our staff to certify your documents.
 Alternatively your documents can be certified by a Justice of the Peace, police officer or person holding a similar professional position.

 Like to speak to someone about any aspect of the application process?
-Please do not hesitate to phone us on 02 4472 2125 or email us at email@example.com
+Please phone us on 02 4472 2125 or email us at email@example.com